A Burger Episode

 I can see that.
 I definitely can see that.

-I hope you need something, don't you?
 No, no, not anymore.
 Oh, I do.

 You do need something.
-Oh, I can get it.
+Don't get there.

-Don't do it there.
 No fucking shot they're going to have this cable.
+I will say they had curly fries.

+They did.
 You were pissed about those.
-Well, they were a little soggy.

-But the curly fries were way better than the onion rings, I thought.
+But the curly fries were way better than the onion rings I thought.
 Oh, I could eat those onion rings.

 I love onion rings.
 I don't care if it's a sweet onion.